Pranesh1221/JavaScript-Coding-Practice/README.md

 - A: `possible!
 You should see a therapist after so much JavaScript lol`
 - B: `Impossible!
 You should see a therapist after so much JavaScript lol`
 - C: `possible!
-You shouldn't see a therapist after so much JavaScript lol`
+You shouldn\'t see a therapist after so much JavaScript lol`
 - D: `Impossible!
-You shouldn't see a therapist after so much JavaScript lol`
+You shouldn\'t see a therapist after so much JavaScript lol`

 **Answer: B**

 `[]` is a truthy value.
 With the `&&` operator, the right-hand value will be returned if the left-hand value is a truthy value.
 In this case, the left-hand value `[]` is a truthy value, so `"Im'` gets returned.

 `""` is a falsy value.
-If the left-hand value is falsy, nothing gets returned. `n't` doesn't get returned.
+If the left-hand value is falsy, nothing gets returned. `n\'t` doesn\'t get returned.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>